kevinbackhouse/exiv2-team/book/IMaEA.md

 The Windows Bitmap Format "Bimp" has been around in Windows forever.
 It may even have been in Windows 1.0.
 For sure, it was there when I started to working with Windows 3.0 in 1991.
 It's not a container.
 It's a few fields of data and lots of pixels!

-BMP is often referred to as a "device independant bitmap" because it's not designed for any physical device.
+BMP is often referred to as a "device independent bitmap" because it's not designed for any physical device.
 It is the responsibility of the device or printer driver to render the image.
 Windows device drivers are required to implement the GDI (Graphical Device Interface).

 The first 4 bytes of the BITMAP (following the 14 byte file BITMAPFILE header) is the length of BITMAP.
 As well as being useful for navigating the file, this is effectively the BITMAP version.
 In the Windows SDK, they call it bmType.
 The last time I looked at the structure of a BMP (Windows 95) it believe it was 42 bytes.
 On Windows 10 it's now 124.